neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 - `Partial` state (depends on the type of filter)
     - `OR`: logically same as `On`
     - `AND`: add a supplementary Boolean `OR` check.

+For examples about the Boolean logic used in these filters please see the [examples](#three-states-filtering-examples).

 ## Understanding Three States Boolean Filtering